-I am a naturalized U.S. citizen, and my daughter, who is 17, still lives in our native country.
-She has a one-year-old child who was born out of wedlock.
-If I sponsor my daughter for a U.S. green card, can she bring her young daughter in as well?
+Let's say you are a naturalized U.S. citizen and have an unmarried teenage daughter who still lives in our native country and has given birth to a child.
+If you sponsor your daughter for a U.S. green card, can she bring her young daughter to the United States as well?

-Unfortunately, the answer is "no" (but read to the end of this article for alternative strategies).
-This is because of a technical (and often illogical) aspect of immigration law, to do with which immigrating relatives can bring their own "derivatives" (spouse and minor children) to the United States with them on the same application.
+The issue arises from a technical (and often illogical) aspect of immigration law, having to do with which immigrating relatives can bring their own "derivatives" (spouse and minor children) to the United States on the same application.